-The NCDs proposed to be issued under this Issue have been rated "CRISILA /(Stable)" for an amount of ₹40,000 lakhs by CRISIL vide its letter dated December 4, 2020.
-The rating of CRISIL A (Stable) by CRISIL indicates that instruments with this rating are considered to have adequate degree of safety regarding timely servicing of financial obligations and carry lowest credit risk.
+The NCDs proposed to be issued under this Issue have been rated "CRISIL A+/Stable" for an amount of ₹ 40,000 lakhs by CRISIL vide its letter dated August 4, 2021 and revalidated vide its letter dated September 14, 2021.
+The rating of CRISIL A+/Stable by CRISIL indicates that instruments with this rating are considered to have adequate degree of safety regarding timely servicing of financial obligations and carry lowest credit risk.
 This rating is not a recommendation to buy, sell or hold securities and investors should take their own decision.
 This rating is subject to revision or withdrawal at any time by the assigning rating agency and should be evaluated independently of any other ratings.

-The rationale for the aforementioned rating issued on December 4, 2020 by CRISIL has been provided in Annexure A.
+The rationale for the aforementioned rating issued on August 4, 2021 by CRISIL has been provided in Annexure A.